I am better equipped than other players about UAE conditions: Sanju Samson

-Having played for India U-19 in UAE recently, 19-year-old says he is better prepared than other IPL players
+Having played for India Under-19 in UAE recently, 19-year-old Samson says he is better prepared than other Indian Premier League players for the upcoming seventh edition on April 16

 While most players would be preparing to tackle the conditions in United States Emirates (UAE) where a lot of Indian cricketers haven't played for over a decade, Rajasthan Royals' Sanju Samson (19) isn't experiencing any such jitters before flying out for the first leg of the Indian Premier League (IPL).
 The IPL is slated to start in the UAE from April 16.